 Some people may have a problem asking readers for a donation, and others may be offended by seeing a donate button.
 However, I think those people are in the minority.

 Most people know that maintaining a website and creating good content isn’t easy; it’s time-consuming (and no one’s time is free).

 You can join Patreon, add your PayPal or Venmo address to your site, and let people know they can help support what you do by joining your Patreon or donating.

-Add a “Hire Me” Page
+11. Add a “Hire Me” Page

 Choosing the Best Monetization Method

-It doesn’t take a ton of time and using the right tools (e.g., Lasso) can help make the job easier and faster.
+If there is a one-size-fits-all answer to how to monetize a website, it would be affiliate marketing.
+It doesn’t take a ton of time, and using the right tools (e.g., Lasso) can help make the job easier and faster.

 It’s easy to join most affiliate networks, it’s usually free to do so, and it’s a good way to start making a little

-And while it’s a good idea to try a few different ways, you don’t want to spend time and effort setting up something that isn’t suitable for you.
+While it’s a good idea to try a few different ways, you don’t want to spend time and effort setting up something that isn’t suitable for you.

 These are some things to consider when choosing monetization methods: